mokolodi1/MedBook_/dev-ops/README.md

 # https://domains.google.com/registrar#d=3530982,medbook.io&z=a&chp=d,z
 ```

+## cBioPortal

+cBioPortal is currently only available to WCDT users.
+Only WCDT data should be loaded into cBioPortal though there is no software limit to which data can be loaded.

 ### Setting up cBioPortal
 ```sh
 # move the sql db to where you can restore it from